hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 - phone_number

-#### Predefined Regex Patterns Entities on the platform
+#### Predefined Regex Patterns on the platform

-Few entities are considered as **personal** using **Regex Patterns**.
+Some data is considered as **personal** using **Regex Patterns**.
 Once they are detected in conversations, they are automatically masked.
 This list is not editable and is defined at a Platform level.
 Currently, the below regex patterns are used for this -

 - **r_email** - \b[A-Za-z0-9\.\+_-]+@[A-Za-z0-9\._-]+\.[a-zA-Z]+\b
 - **r_numbers** - \b\d{6,16}\b